dnew0101/rare-breed-nextjs/README.md

 - UX.1: Consolidate ARTIST SECTION components.
 Centralize font placement on slanted section for desktop; introduce card design for artist sections on mobile, as it is more thematically modern.

+- UX.2: Polish recyclable Layout components; header and footer.

-- UX.2: After merging PRIORITY branch and patching UX.1, create new branch for A/B testing of site; artist portfolio pages?
+- UX.3: After merging PRIORITY branch and patching UX.1/UX.2, create new branch for A/B testing of site; artist portfolio pages?
+Consider hamburger/modal/sidebar for header.

 - TESTING: Brainstorm E2E testing procedure with Cypress.
 Continue to monitor unit tests as changes are made.